Educational Psychologist · Johannesburg

 An assessment may be beneficial if your child is struggling academically despite effort, experiencing emotional or behavioural difficulties, showing signs of anxiety or low self-esteem, having challenges with reading, writing, or attention, or if you simply want a deeper understanding of how your child learns and thinks.
 I am happy to have an initial consultation to help you decide whether an assessment is the right step.

-Our first session is an intake meeting — usually with parents — to discuss your concerns, your child's history, and what you hope to achieve.
-This allows me to listen carefully, answer your questions, and recommend the most appropriate way forward.
+The first session is an intake conversation — an opportunity to share what's brought you in, your background, and what you're hoping to achieve.
+For younger clients, parents are typically involved in this initial meeting.
+I use this time to listen carefully, answer your questions, and recommend the most appropriate way forward.
 Everything discussed is treated with strict confidentiality.

-Yes.
-Online sessions are available for consultations, therapeutic work with adolescents, and parent guidance sessions.
-Certain psycho-educational assessments require in-person testing, but wherever possible I accommodate families who prefer the flexibility of virtual appointments.
+Yes, for people living in South Africa.
+Online sessions are available for consultations, assessment feedback, therapeutic work with adolescents, and parent guidance sessions.
+Certain psycho-educational assessments require in-person testing, but where possible I accommodate families who prefer the flexibility of virtual appointments.

 Get in Touch

 Take the first step.
-Reach out and we will find a time that works for you and your family.
+Reach out and we will find a time that works for you.

 Whether you have a specific concern, a question about services, or simply want to learn more — I'd love to hear from you.
 All enquiries are responded to within 1–2 business days.